 - Rooms: 135.
 Clean spacious rooms with airport views

 - Features: 3-star mid-range hotel.
 Close to the airport, free parking & breakfast.
-Also, include 24-hour airport shuttle
+Also, including 24-hour airport shuttle

 - Book your stay at the Hampton Inn by Hilton Calgary Airport North